 Principal Investigator

-Tyrone F. Borders, PhD, Professor, College of Nursing
+Tyrone F. Borders, PhD, Professor and Chair, Department of Applied Health Sciences, Harris College of Nursing and Health Sciences, TCU

 Work Settings, Education, and Intent to Leave Practice among Rural vs. Urban Nurses